VIR-1111 HIV Vaccine Description

 “Along with the many OHSU investigators who worked on this project over the years, we are very excited that this new vaccine platform is being evaluated in a clinical trial,” Picker and Frueh said in 2021.
 “This marks the first time that this new type of vaccine is being tested in humans.
 If successful, this approach will provide an entirely new set of tools for vaccine development.”

-San Francisco based Vir Biotechnology, Inc. is a clinical-stage immunology company focused on combining immunologic insights with cutting-edge technologies to treat and prevent serious infectious diseases. - We are a clinical-stage immunology company focused on combining immunologic insights with cutting-edge technologies to treat and prevent serious infectious diseases.
-Infectious diseases are one of the leading causes of death worldwide and the cause of hundreds of billions of dollars of economic burden each year.
+San Francisco-based Vir Biotechnology, Inc. is a clinical-stage immunology company that combines immunologic insights with cutting-edge technologies to treat and prevent serious infectious diseases. - We are a clinical-stage immunology company focused on combining immunologic insights with cutting-edge technologies to treat and prevent serious infectious diseases.
+Infectious diseases are one of the leading causes of death worldwide and the cause of hundreds of billions of dollars of the economic burden each year.

 VIR-1111 HIV Vaccine Indication

 The VIR-1111 vaccine candidate is indicated to prevent the human immunodeficiency virus (HIV).

 VIR-1111 is a subcutaneously administered HIV T cell vaccine based on HCMV that has been designed to elicit abundant T cells that recognize HIV epitopes in a way that differs from prior HIV vaccines.